 I am a PhD Candidate in the Department of Political Science at Stanford University.
 My research is focused primarily in the field of comparative politics.
 My interests include the relationship between political regimes and religious institutions, as well as the development and deployment of religious identities in the political sphere.
-My research is also motivated by a broader interest in the politics of the Middle East, including political party development, the evolution of authoritarian institutions, and the role of foreign and transnational forces in the region.
+My research is also motivated by a broader interest in the politics of the Middle East, including gender, political party development, the evolution of authoritarian institutions, and the role of foreign and transnational forces in the region.
 I have conducted research in Egypt, France, Tunisia, and the United States.

 My dissertation research examines the impact of French colonial administration on land reform and local political mobilization in Tunisia.
 I also explore the legacy of the waqf and habous institutions in North Africa.

 I am a proud native of Pittsburgh, Pennsylvania (obnoxiously cheering for the Steelers).
 Before attending Stanford, I completed my BA in International Relations at Tufts University (2010).
 In addition, I was a Congress-Bundestag Youth Exchange Scholar in Duisburg, Germany (2005-2006), a Center for Arabic Study Abroad Fellow in Cairo, Egypt (2010-2011), and Junior Fellow at the Carnegie Endowment for International Peace in Washington, DC (2011-2012).